Robertas Giedraitis

 Robertas Giedraitis (born August 29, 1970) is a Lithuanian basketball coach and former player.
-He is currently the assistant coach for Šiauliai of the Lithuanian Basketball League (LKL).
-He is also a head coach of BC Delikatesas.
-Robertas Giedraitis played his whole career with Šiauliai.
+He was most recently the assistant coach for Šiauliai of the Lithuanian Basketball League (LKL).
+Giedraitis played his whole career with Šiauliai.
 He is currently the player with the most steals and the most assists made in Lithuanian Basketball League's history.

 Career

 Before the 2005 season's start, Giedraitis retired as a player and became the assistant coach in Šiauliai.
 After 2006–07 season, Giedraitis took over as head coach of Šiauliai.
 On 8 July 2010, Robertas Giedraitis became the head coach of Juventus Utena.
 On 25 July 2011, Robertas Giedraitis renewed his contract with Juventus basketball team for another year.
 He left Juventus in the summer of 2012.
 In 2013, he briefly served as the head coach of Lietkabelis Panevėžys.
+He was also a head coach of BC Delikatesas in the 2018–2019 season.

 Personal life

 Giedraitis' son Rokas is also a professional basketball player.